sakuratsuyu/Note/docs/Mathematics_Basis/DM/Chap_2.md

 **Cardinality** is the size of a set $S$, denoted by $|S|$.

+### Finite Sets

-!!! theorem | "Prniciple of Inclusion-exclusion 容斥原理"
+!!! theorem "Theorem | Prniciple of Inclusion-exclusion 容斥原理"

     $$
         |A \cup B| = |A| + |B| - |A \cap B|.